 Some of our general contractors subcontract their work.
 To keep such complex structures under control, we insist that their subcontractors cannot pass on work to other subcontractors.
 This allows us to check with certainty whether our key requirements - such as the payment of hourly rates instead of piecemeal rates - are being met.
 As part of the auditing process carried out by SGS-TÜV Saar, we also carry out interviews with couriers employed at subcontractors and receive documents on their standards of work.
-This helps us effectively control the delivery pro-
+This helps us effectively control the delivery protor we have appointed will not be certified.